How Long Does it Take to Make a Movie?

 However, animated films differ from live-action or a combination of the two.
 For example, does making Dora appear to spring from one jellyfish to another in Finding Nemo count as filming or an effect?
 For stop-motion films, does filming only mean when the individual shots are taken, or does it include the time it takes to slightly alter objects being filmed?

-In any case, animated films take much longer than live-actions.
-While pre and post-production take roughly the same amount of time, it can take anywhere from four to seven years to complete a 90-minute animated movie.
+In any case, animated films take much longer than live actions.
+While pre- and post-production take roughly the same amount of time, it can take anywhere from four to seven years to complete a 90-minute animated movie.
 And that’s with a whole army of animators!

 There’s still work to do, however.
-Marketing, including trailers that were made before shooting wrapped, commercials, screening for critics are all things that can make or break a mainstream movie.
+Marketing, including trailers that were made before shooting wrapped, commercials, and screening for critics are all things that can make or break a mainstream movie.
 And if the film in question is slated as an Academy Award hopeful, it will likely be released near the end of the year.

-This way it will get heavy press coverage all in attempt to remain fresh in the heads of the voters.
+This way it will get heavy press coverage all in an attempt to remain fresh in the heads of the voters.
 For smaller films, it’s during post that they hit the festival circuit, hoping to earn awards, get some media blitz, and drum up the interest of buyers and distributors.

 A good producer understands everything that goes into making a movie, from pre to production, to post.
 But it takes time to get the experience and skills it takes to become a producer on a feature film.
 Film Connection can help you get the foundation you’ll need to know what it takes to make a move from A to Z.

 If accepted into the Film Connection For Film Production and Editing Program, you’ll be placed inside a working studio to learn just about every facet of the industry from your mentor.
-This person is a professional in the field and will help you learn how to set up lights, run cable, work with actors, and everything else that goes into production.
+This person is a professional in the field and will help you learn how to set up lights, run cable, work with actors, and do everything else that goes into production.

 Film Connection programs last from six to nine months, meaning you’ll get the training you need on an accelerated timeline.
 Translation: There’s no time to lose playing on your phone or showing up late!
-In this industry, a willingness to put in the hours, do everything that’s asked of you, and making good on the promises you make means everything.
+In this industry, a willingness to put in the hours, do everything that’s asked of you, and make good on the promises you make means everything.

 If that sounds like you – and you want to learn how to make movies of your own – apply today.